#440: Talking to Notebooks with Jupyter AI Transcript

 28:01 We have an integration with the JupyterLab editor APIs.

-28:06 So you can select a block of code and then include that in your prompt.
+28:05 So you can select a block of code and then include that in your prompt.

 28:10 And it will be appended to your prompt below, right?

-28:13 It's appended to prompt, sorry.
+28:13 It's appended to Bob, sorry.

-28:18 So in this screenshot right here, there's this block of code that computes the least common multiple of two integers, right?
+28:17 So in this screenshot right here, there's this block of code that computes the least common

-28:26 And you can select that and then click include selection and then ask Jupyter AI, what does this do?
+28:25 And you can select that and then click Include Selection and then ask Jupyter AI,

-28:32 Which is pretty awesome.
+28:31 Which is pretty awesome.

-28:33 Another checkbox is replace selection.
+28:33 Another checkbox is Replace Selection.

-28:39 Or if there's any bugs, fix it.
+28:40 any bugs, fix it.

-28:41 So the replace selection checkbox is totally independent.
+28:41 So the Replace Selection checkbox is totally independent.

 28:47 And one of the use cases for this is refactoring.

-29:00 And then you can pull out your prompt to say, refactor this block of code, do not include any additional help or text.
+28:59 And then you can format your prompt to say, refactor this block of code.

-29:06 And when you send that prompt over, it will actually refactor the code for you in your notebook, which is, yeah, like is, is pretty great.
+29:06 And when you send that prompt over, it will actually refactor the code for you in your

 29:15 That's pretty awesome.